-As well as the above, Pisa is close to the coast so it’s the best town to stay in Tuscany if you fancy a day or two at the beach along with seeing iconic landmarks.
+As well as the above, Pisa is close to the coast so it’s one of the best towns in Tuscany if you fancy a day or two at the beach along with seeing iconic landmarks.

 Where to Stay in Pisa

 Hotel Di Stefano – This three-star hotel in the centre of Pisa is perfect for mid-range travellers.
-Located super close to all this Tuscan city has to offer, they have a number of lovely rooms available and also allow pets.
-Click here to check availability
+Located super close to all this Tuscan city has to offer, they have lovely rooms available and also allow pets.

 The Rif Boutique Hotel – This swish hotel is an excellent option for those after a bit of luxury during their stay in Pisa.
-They have a number of beautiful rooms on offer, plenty of great amenities and the perfect location for exploring the city.
-Click here to check availability
+They have beautiful rooms on offer, plenty of great amenities and the perfect location for exploring the city.

 Not quite what you’re looking for?
 Click here to browse other options in Pisa!